SphinxDB/Sphinx-Exploration/exploration/zkPass.md

 ZkPass currently at pre-alpha stage.
 This image shows zkpass app dashboard.<br>
 Templates show possible zkSBT's like having an instagram account over 100 followers.<br>
 For this instance, there are 3 main steps for an user to proof his/her instagram account has over 100 followers and mint corresponding zero knowledge soul bound token:
-- 1. User need to chose a field that want to Verify There are some trusted datasource offered in zkpass default template, user should chose and fill in the statement.<br> Moreover, ZkPass encourage users to apply more datasource and template by contributor programme.
+1. User need to chose a field that want to Verify There are some trusted datasource offered in zkpass default template, user should chose and fill in the statement.<br> Moreover, ZkPass encourage users to apply more datasource and template by contributor programme.
-- 2. Access to your datasource
+2. Access to your datasource
     After Installing zkSBT tool kit, user will be asked to login his/her account to the specific website.
-- 3. Verify & Mint zkSBT
+3. Verify & Mint zkSBT
-    The field user would like to prove will be mint as a SBT by multi-party computing & zero-knowledge proof.
+    The field user would like to prove will be mint as a SBT by multi-party computing & zero-knowledge proof.<br><br>

 # What is ZkPass Architecture?